-- There will be regular reviews and audits of the safety and security of school technical systems - Servers, wireless systems and cabling must be securely located and physical access restricted - All users will have clearly defined access rights to school / technical systems and devices. - All users (at KS2 and above) will be provided with a username and secure password by James Bellis who will keep an up to date record of users and their usernames.
-Users are responsible for the security of their username and password.
-CHECK - The master passwords for the school ICT systems, used by the Network Manager (or other person) must also be available to the Headteacher. - James Bellis is responsible for ensuring that software licence logs are accurate and up to date and that regular checks are made to reconcile the number of licences purchased against the number of software installations - Internet access is filtered for all users.
+- There will be regular reviews and audits of the safety and security of school technical systems - Servers, wireless systems and cabling must be securely located and physical access restricted - All users will have clearly defined access rights to school / technical systems and devices. - All I-pads to be numbered and distributed to classes.
+These will then be signed out on each use. - The master passwords for the school ICT systems, used by the Network Manager (or other person) must also be available to the Headteacher. - James Bellis is responsible for ensuring that software licence logs are accurate and up to date and that regular checks are made to reconcile the number of licences purchased against the number of software installations - Internet access is filtered for all users.
 Illegal content (child sexual abuse images) is filtered by the broadband or filtering provider by actively employing the Internet Watch Foundation CAIC list.
 Content lists are regularly updated and internet use is logged and regularly monitored.
 There is a clear process in place to deal with requests for filtering changes - Internet filtering / monitoring should ensure that children are safe from terrorist and extremist material when accessing the internet. - School technical staff regularly monitor and record the activity of users on the school technical systems and users are made aware of this in the Acceptable Use Agreement. - An appropriate system is in place for users to report any actual / potential technical incident / security breach to the relevant person, as agreed). - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, work stations, mobile devices etc from accidental or malicious attempts which might threaten the security of the school systems and data.
 These are tested regularly.
 The school infrastructure and individual workstations are protected by up to date virus software. - An agreed policy is in for the provision of temporary access of "guests" (eg trainee teachers, supply teachers, visitors) onto the school systems.